Furries-UwU/legacy-GDMP-Shared/README.md

 Shared library used between the Client and Server

-# Credits
+## Credits

-- [GD Programming Discord](https://discord.gg/jEwtDBK) - They help me alot, They made this possible
+- [GD Programming Discord](https://discord.gg/jEwtDBK) - They help me a lot, They made this possible
 - [ReplayBot](https://github.com/matcool/ReplayBot) - Lots of reference and resources